-The Company subsequently measures all equity investments at FVTPL, except where the Company's Management has elected, at initial recognition, to irrevocably designate an equity instrument at FVTOCI.
+The Company subsequently measures all equity investments at FVTPL, except where the Company's management has elected, at initial recognition, to irrevocably designate an equity instrument at FVTOCI.
 The Company's policy is to designate equity investments as FVTOCI when those investments are held for the purposes other than to generate investment returns.
 When the election is used, fair value gains and losses are recognized in OCI and are not subsequently reclassified to profit or loss, including disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
 Dividends, when representing a return on such investments, continue to be recognized in profit or loss as other income when the Company's right to receive payment is established.

-Changes in the fair value of financial assets at FVTPL are recognized in net realized gains (losses) on investments in the statement of profit or loss as applicable.
+Changes in the fair value of financial assets at FVTPL are recognized in net realized gains (losses) on investments in the statement of comprehensive income as applicable.
+Impairment losses (and reversal of impairment losses) on equity investments measured at FVTOCI are not reported separately from other changes in fair value.